 Children of K-1 visa holders may accompany their parent into the United States under the derivative K-2 status.
 To be eligible, children must be under the age of 21 and not married.

-	At the William Jang, PLLC, our Austin immigration attorneys charge the following in attorney’s fees to file for the K-1 visa status in the United States with the U.S. Citizenship and Immigration Services (USCIS)(please take a moment to look over this disclaimer), in addition to the filing fees currently charged by the USCIS to file these petitions:
+At the Law Office of William Jang, PLLC, our Austin immigration attorneys charge the following in attorney’s fees to file for the K-1 visa status in the United States with the U.S. Citizenship and Immigration Services (USCIS)(please take a moment to look over this disclaimer), in addition to the filing fees currently charged by the USCIS to file these petitions:

 - $2,000 in attorney’s fees to file the petition for the primary beneficiary

 - $500 to file for each child accompanying you into the United States